Nicole O'Neil Photography

 I want clients to have the absolute best quality products to pass down through generations.
 I want you to actually ENJOY your images, your investment every day in your home, whether with beautiful wall art or an album to browse through and share with others.
 I want to provide a full service experience from beginning to end, from planning the session down to every detail and then helping narrow down your favorite images from the session (let's be honest, they aren't all favorites) and find the products that work best for you.
 It ends with design and personal delivery of your finished items.

 I offer a wide range of products for every need.
 Some don't want to hang a lot of pictures on the wall.
 Albums, to me are the best option.
 As I look through my grandmother's albums, I think of this.
 Even better, they aren't albums like when we were young, so there aren't prints now slipping out of the sleeves.

 My prints last from 75-120 years depending on which you get.
 Albums will last 100-200 years (depending on how you care for it) so you can be sure your grandchildren will still have those memories of you and their parents and can share with their own children.
 The thought of this gives me goosebumps, honestly.
 There are options for every need, from small products to large and in different styles to suit your taste.
-They aren't cheap but they are well worth the investment.
+They aren't cheap but that is because they are only the best quality and ensure quality control by an actual person through every step of the printing process.
+They are well worth the investment.
+YOUR memories are worth it.
 Think about how you spend money on a weekend away, a great dinner, fake lashes, skin care.
-This is just spending money on quality products that will last a lot longer than any of those. ;) Digitals are still offered as add ons to collections, as single images or groups of images at a premium price and some even come complimentary with certain products.
+You do you.
+Spend on what you want and see the value in for YOU.
+This photography investment is just spending money on quality products that will last a lot longer than any of those things. ;)

 Let's chat more about preserving those precious memories in a concrete and lasting way.
 Don't hand over your hard drive one day to your children.
 Spare them that task. :)